kureuil/airbag/README.md

 `input`, `expected.output` & `expected.errors` can be assigned a file contents by setting their value to the file path prefixed by `file:`.

+## Configuration parsers

+Configuration parsers in airbag are totally configurable.
+Anyone can write their own configuration parsers.

+To register a configuration parser, register a class on the `airbag.parsers` entry point.
+TODO: document this feature, meanwhile see [toml.py](https://github.com/kureuil/airbag/blob/master/airbag_toml/toml.py).

+For practical reasons, airbag ships with a toml configuration parsers.

+## Test runners

+As for configuration parsers, test runners are totally configurable.

+To register a test runner, register a class on the `airbag.runners` entry point.
+TODO: document this feature, meanwhile see [runner.py](https://github.com/kureuil/airbag/blob/master/airbag_program/runner.py).

+For practical reasons, airbag ships with a program test runner, which you can see an example below.

 # Example

 ```toml